-INGHAM OF LEDSHAM
+INGHAM OF RIBSTON AND LEDSHAM

 The will of Thomas Ingham of Hopperton, written in 1728, mentions his son Christopher Ingham.
 It also mentions Thomas’s daughter Anne Poulter.[3]
 The parties in the 1756 administration record for Thomas Poulter of Hopperton include his widow Ann and Christopher Ingham of Hopperton, with the latter also signing the inventory of Thomas Poulter’s estate.[4]
 It seems likely that this was Ann’s brother Christopher Ingham, who would therefore be a different man from Christopher Ingham of Ledsham who died in 1753.